Tuning My Heart Quilts

 Then I joined the hourglass units to make a whirligig block:

 For the Mug Rug it measures 4 1.2" square.
+The trimmed size of my coaster is 5 1/2"

 I need to add the finishing touches before quilting and binding.
 I think it will be pretty using the leftover triangles from my red and white block too.